influencer marketing · los angeles

 Frequently asked

 Typical mid-size LA agencies run monthly retainers from $5,000 to $15,000, plus a 15 to 25% fee on creator spend.
 Enterprise programs start near $80,000 per month.
-These are market ranges, not our internal data.
+Use these standard ranges to benchmark any quote you receive.

-We track many LA TikTok creators but most have no confirmed rate on file, so we do not publish an LA-only rate card.
+We estimate each creator's per-post rate from their real average views, then confirm true quotes against your brief.
 As a benchmark, our priced YouTube network medians by tier are $7,000 at 1M+, $3,500 at 500K to 1M, and $1,750 at 100K to 500K.
 Treat these as anchors and adjust for LA.

 By reach: albert_cancook (15.3M, food and drink), EMMA at daniela.emmanuel (14.5M, beauty), and Michelle Kennelly (7.3M, beauty and lifestyle).
 By engagement the leaders are smaller: Clara Dao at 4.8%, EdwardZO at 4.2%, and Madi Webb at 3.9%.
 LA skews heavily toward beauty, lifestyle, and entertainment.